Alexandre Méchin

+was a senior French official and politician.

 Biography

-Son of a clerk at the Ministry of War, Alexandre Méchin was a partisan of the French Revolution, enlisting among the Jacobins in 1790 before approaching the Girondins, which earned him the ban on May 31, 1793.
+Son of a clerk at the Ministry of War, Alexandre Méchin was a partisan of the French Revolution, enlisting among the Jacobins in 1790 before approaching the Girondins, which earned him the ban on 31 May 1793.
 He returned to France after 9 Thermidor and followed Louis-Marie Stanislas Fréron in his mission in the South in year III (October 1795).
 Upon his return to Paris, he was appointed chief of staff of interior minister, Pierre Bénézech.

 In July 1798, he was sent to Malta to replace Michel Regnaud de Saint-Jean d'Angély as commissioner of the Executive Directory.
 But, as he joined this post, together with his wife Mme Raoulx, who had the reputation of being one of the most beautiful people of his time, he was arrested in Viterbo during 'riot.
-He left a Precise of my trip and my mission to Italy in the years 1798 and 1799 and account of the events which took place in Viterbo from the November 27, 1798 until the December 28 next (1808).
+He left a Precise of my trip and my mission to Italy in the years 1798 and 1799 and account of the events which took place in Viterbo from 27 November 1798 until 28 December next (1808).
 In 2009, a handwritten copy of these memoirs was found in Viterbo, with the collector of Maria Teresa Anselmi.
 The manuscript, written in Italian by Méchin himself, has been republished.
 He also made a translation of Juvenal's Satires into French verse (1817).

 Returning to France, he was successively prefect of Landes (year VIII), of Roër (year X), of Aisne (year XIII), of Calvados (1810).
-On December 31, 1809, he was created Empire baron.
+On 31 December 1809 he was created Empire baron.
 He was revoked during the first Restoration in 1814, and, according to Laurent Esnault (Mémoires sur Caen, year 1814), "was not regretted; since the grain insurrection he was generally hated".

-He was appointed prefect of Ille-et-Vilaine during Hundred Days on April 6, 1815, before being again revoked after Waterloo.
+He was appointed prefect of Ille-et-Vilaine during Hundred Days on 6 April 1815 before being again revoked after Waterloo.

 In 1816, he opened a banking house, then was elected liberal deputy by the great college of Aisne in 1819.
-He was reelected on 25 February 1824 in the 4th arrondissement electoral district of Aisne (Soissons) and on November 17, 1827.
+He was reelected on 25 February 1824 in the 4th arrondissement electoral district of Aisne (Soissons) and on 17 November 1827.